albertodall/Toxiproxy.Client/README.md

 ### Creating a proxy on the server

-Once you have a client connection, you can create a _proxy_ towards another service on the network.
+Once you have a client connection, you can use Toxiproxy to proxy another service on the network.
 This example creates a proxy in front of a [MSSQL Server](https://www.microsoft.com/sql-server) running on the same network:

 ```csharp